Skip to navigation Skip to content

 • No:

 • Apply deprivation if the consideration received was less than the value of customer's share of the business.
-For more information, see Assessing deprivation/gifting
+For more details, see Assessing deprivation/gifting

 • Procedure ends here